dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_9.md

 }
 ```

-Our goal is to ensure that both programs together execute correctly.
+Our goal is to ensure that both programs together execute correctly with asynchronous reliable FIFO channels, i.e., no deadlock ad when the two processes terminates all the messages have been received.

 ###  Questions
 * Can you find a binary session type that shows that the two processes communicate correctly?
+  Explain how the typing work in this case.
   (hint: the subtyping rule is crucial for this example, one process' local type can be a subtype of multiple types.)